 The rule of thumb of any habit -good or bad- is that the more one does it, the more easier it becomes, but the more difficult to leave it.
 Remember that hadith about the man who killed 100 people?
 This man killed 100 lives!
 If we accidentally ran over an animal, we get so depressed throughout the day, then what about taking the life of a human?
 So imagine how far deep this man had truly sunk, spiritually and morally.

-But then, when he finally felt remorse, his desire to be forgiven by Allah s.w.t. was so great, so intense, that he was willing to abandon his home and lifestyle, and made hijrah to a more righteous land.
-We learn that he hardly covered half of the distance when death overtook him.
+But then, when he finally felt remorse, his desire to be forgiven by Allah s.w.t. was so great, so intense, that he was willing to abandon his home and lifestyle, and made hijrah to a more righteous community.
+We learn that he hardly covered half of the distance of his journey, when death overtook him.
 One of the versions of the hadith says:

-What did this man do to deserve such mercy and miracle?
+What did this man do to deserve such Rahmah from Allah s.w.t.?

 Because he returned to Allah s.w.t. with a sincere tawbah.